liquibase/liquibase-contribute-site/docs/extensions/guides/additional-databases/sql-generator.md

 The naming pattern tends to be "StatementName" + "Generator".
 For example, AddColumnStatement -> AddColumnGenerator.
 Database-specific classes append the database name to the end, like `AddColumnGeneratorOracle`

+## Implementation Details

-#### Empty Constructor
+### Empty Constructor

 Like all Liquibase extensions, your SqlGenerator must have an empty constructor.

-#### supports(SqlStatement, Database)
+### supports(SqlStatement, Database)

 The supports function returns whether this SqlGenerator should be used for the given SqlStatement and Database combination.

 If you define your SqlGenerator class using generics, Liquibase will know the SqlStatement type you can support and not bother calling `supports()` unless the SqlStatement class is correct.
-Therefore you only have to check that the Database object is correct.
+Therefore, you only have to check that the Database object is correct.

-You can normally check this with instanceof, but you can call methods on the Database object to check versions or whatever else may decide whether this class generates the correct SQL or not.
+You can normally check this with `instanceof`, but you can call methods on the Database object to check versions or whatever else is needed to determine if this class needs to generate custom SQL or not.

-#### getPriority()
+### getPriority()

 You **_must_** override getPriority() so it will be picked over the base implementation you are extending.
 If you do not override this function they will both return the same priority and which is chosen is random.

 To ensure a higher value is returned, use something like `return super.getPriority() + 5`.

-#### validate(SqlStatement, Database, SqlGeneratorChange) and warn
+### validate(SqlStatement, Database, SqlGeneratorChange) and warn

 The validate method is used to check that the configuration of the SqlStatement is correct.
 It's the job of this function to ensure any required settings are set and any invalid settings are not used.